zackees/zcmds/README.md

     * launches git-bash terminal (windows only).
   * findfile
     * finds a file with the given glob.
+  * img2vid
+    * Converts a series of images to a video.
   * obs_organize
     * organizes the files in your default obs directory.
   * printenv